MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-premium-large-models.md

 ## Dataset eviction

+Dataset eviction is Premium feature that allows the sum of dataset sizes to be significantly greater than the memory available for the purchased SKU size of the capacity.
+A single dataset is still constrained to the memory limits of the SKU.
 Power BI uses dynamic memory management to evict inactive datasets from memory.
-Power BI evicts datasets so it can load other datasets to address user queries.
-Dynamic memory management allows the sum of dataset sizes to be significantly greater than the memory available on the capacity, but a single dataset must fit into memory.
+Datasets are evicted so that Power BI can load other datasets to address user queries.
 For more info on dynamic memory management, see [How capacities function](service-premium-what-is.md#how-capacities-function).

 >[!NOTE]
 >If you have to wait for an evicted dataset to be reloaded, you might experience a noticeable delay.